 A final solution is to change to a front-loading washer.
 Front-loaders use much less water, which means they might not overflow your existing pipes.
-Although front loaders are expensive, I actually got a great deal on Amazon on this LC, which has worked great for me for 5 years not.
+Although front loaders are expensive, I actually got a great deal on Amazon on this LC, which has worked great for me for five years.
 Amazon delivered it and I hired a local plumber to install it.

 After a few loads of our front loading washer, I realized that the lower volume of water might have solved our problem without a sink.
 However, I'm still glad we did install the sink because it does allow me to catch the lint better and to watch the drain, but for some people, a front-loader might be an easier solution, and much less expensive than repeated plumber's visits!

 6. Use a Drain Snake